 However, one must be aware that with the low price also the quality suffers.
-Very cheap knives wear out quickly, are often poorly processed and cause more frustration in the kitchen instead of bringing pleasure in cooking.
+Very cheap knives wear out quickly, are often poorly processed, and cause more frustration in the kitchen instead of bringing pleasure in cooking.

 Several factors determine the final price.
 Not only the materials used but also the degree of manual work that has gone into production is crucial.

-Often either wood, plastic or composite materials are used for the handle of cooking knives.
+Often either wood, plastic, or composite materials are used for the handle of cooking knives.
 Pay attention to the use of high-quality materials.
+Pakka wood, Rosewood, Dalbergia and Ebony are a golden standard for wooden grips while Micarta and G-10 are favorable composite materials.
 The handle should be made in one piece with no chipping or cracks.
 Also, the handle should be ergonomically shaped.
 This means that it is comfortable to hold and is easy to guide when cutting.

 The ergonomics of the grip brings the following advantages:

-- The handle is comfortable in the hand.
+- The handle is comfortable in hand.
 If you cover the knife with your hand, the handle in the palm of your hand does not hurt.
 It optimally adapts to the contour of your palm.

 - The knife is also pleasant to use in the long term.
 Even if you use the knife persistently, no signs of fatigue occur in your hand.

 The length and height of the blade should be tailored to your needs.
-This means that the knife is suitable in length and height to allow the desired ingredient to be cut.
+This means that the knife is suitable in length and width to allow the desired ingredient to be cut.
 But it also should fit well into your hand.
 While big knives fit well in big hands, people with small hands should instead resort to smaller kitchen knives.

-Advantages and Disadvantages of Chef's Knives
+Advantages and Disadvantages

 Anyone who wants to put together his kitchen equipment or upgrade it stands in front of a decision whether he should get one or more chef’s knives, or will rely only on individual special knives.

 The advantages of chef’s knives are their universal applications.
 The same knife can be used for different ingredients and applications, making a change of tools unnecessary.
 This can be a considerable relief, especially after a stressful working day.
 Also, chef’s knives are available in different lengths and widths so that everyone will find the right knife for their hands and their needs.
-Besides, they do not have to be expensive – the chef’s knives are already available at an affordable price and are therefore particularly easy on the budget.
+Besides, they do not have to be expensive – the chef’s knives are already available at an affordable price and are, therefore, easy on the budget.